cerbero90/Workflow/README.md

 ![](http://imageshack.com/a/img674/6060/59edf2.png "Workflow")
 # Workflow #

 This Laravel package adds an Artisan command to help you create extensible and maintainable projects by leveraging the decorator pattern.
-You can find an [example here](https://github.com/cerbero90/Workflow/blob/master/EXAMPLE.md).
+Wanna see Workflow in action?
+Check out this [sample application](https://github.com/cerbero90/workflow-demo).

 ### Installation ###